UCLA-CS-131/handbook/resources.md

 # TA Resources

-A list of resources gearted towards TAs and teaching, either developed or curated by past TAs.
+A list of resources geared towards TAs and teaching, either developed or curated by past TAs.

 {: .no_toc }